Click here for the full organisers statement of attendance

 Most of the presentations and panel discussions (if not all) were linked to ‘How can Data Centres can continue to improve their efficiency, Standby generation and grid flexibility, reducing their carbon footprint and on how they could assist the utility companies, in the adoption of greener & renewable energy sources, such as Solar, Wind, etc…”

-The conference programme featured over 80 international and local experts and industry leaders, addressing a range of issues from data centre development, regionalisation through to training & staff retention as well as decarbonisation and energy reduction and heat re-use.
+The conference programme featured over 60 international and local experts and industry leaders.
+The conference addressed a wide range of issues from data centre development, regionalisation through to training & staff retention, the impact of AI on data centres as well as decarbonisation and energy reduction and heat re-use.

 The importance of the Conference sessions to the delivery of quality attendees should not be underestimated, as many attendees had planned the timing and length of stay to allow them to hear particular papers or panel discussions.